mr-internetix/SpamX/README.md

 How to use spamX
+--- Clone the repository or download the code as a zip ---
 1. Install requirements by command --> pip install -r requirements.txt.
 2. Run the script and enter credentials and victim insta id .
 3. Enter text you want to spam .